How to Use the Global Explorers Curriculum: A Quick Start Guide

 Step 3: Begin with a Story or a Map

-- Read a picture book or folk tale from the included suggestions, and watch the bookmarked travel video found in the Notion database to pique your childrenโs interest and help them visualize the country before diving in.
+- Read a picture book or folk tale from the included suggestions, and watch the bookmarked video to pique your children’s interest and help them visualize the country before diving in.

 - Pull out a world map or open Google Earth together.
 Find the country and zoom in to explore cities, mountains, and rivers.